colinjcason/bamazon/README.md

 ![image1](images/Capture1.PNG)

-If the user asks for more that was is currently held in stock, the user will be asked to request a smaller amount
+If the user asks for more that was is currently held in stock, the user will be asked to request a smaller amount;

 ![image2](images/Capture4.PNG)

+The program will continue once a valid selection has been entered;

 ![image3](images/Capture2.PNG)